neontomo/resend-cold-emailer/README.md

 - https://resend.com/api-keys
 - https://resend.com/domains

-5. Modify the `.env` file in the project root to include your Resend API key:
+5. Rename the `.env.example` file to `.env` in the project root, and modify it to include your Resend API key:

 ```bash
 RESEND_API_KEY="your-api-goes-key-here"